adrybakov/rad-tools/docs/source/user-guide/scripts/rad-identify-wannier-centres.rst

 -if, --input-filename
 ---------------------
-Relative or absolute path to the "_centres.xyz" file
+Relative or absolute path to the "*_centres.xyz" file

 Identified Wannier centres are stored in the "filename_identified" file.

 .. code-block:: text

     required
+    type: str

 .. versionchanged:: 0.8.0 Renamed from ``filename``